maim-lain/bigbrother/mod.md

 <br>

 First, I would like to point out that this isn't a cheat mod.
 This mod removes a lot of the grinding and RNG from the game to make it more fair and less tedious.
 It allows for a normal playthrough without cheating but makes the game easier so you don't waste time or miss out on things due to unlucky RNG.
-There's still more changes that I'm planning to add to the mod when I have the time.
+There's still more changes that I'm planning to add to the mod when I have time.

 <br>